 During Christmas dinner, I drank several glasses of champagne until my parents asked me to stop, at which point I got angry and started an argument about my drinking.
 I stormed out of the house and drove home, lucky not to get stopped by the police as I was well over the drink driving limit.”

 If, like Amanda, you think spending the holidays at home will do more harm than good, going to rehab may be the best choice to avoid another bad Christmas.

 How holidays are celebrated differ from rehab to rehab, so we can’t speak for everyone.
 However, we can offer some insight into how Christmas looks like at Castle Craig.

 Whether you celebrate Christmas or not, we believe that the holiday season is truly a special time and should be recognised in a special way.

-For example, in addition to Christmas trees, we normally have a carol service, a non-alcoholic Christmas Eve drinks party, and in the past we have even had a visit from Santa and his reindeer.
-We also offer day trips to local churches for anyone who wishes to attend services on the day.
+For example, in addition to Christmas trees, we normally have several arts and crafts sessions to prepare the sitting rooms, a carol service, a non-alcoholic Christmas Eve drinks party, a choir service, and in the past we have even had a visit from Santa and his reindeer.
+We also offer day trips to local churches for anyone who wishes to attend services on the day (not available during Covid-19).
 And of course, anyone who wishes to make a phone or video call to their family and friends is more than welcome to do so.

 What have our patients said about Christmas at Castle Craig?
 (Quotes from our Facebook page)